Difference Between Hurricane and Tornado

 Main Differences Between Hurricane and Tornado

-1. The main difference between hurricane and tornado is that Hurricane is basically a cyclone that is categorized into tropical and has sustained amount of wind that ranges 74 mph while a tornado can be defined as rotating column of air having a wide range of width that can go from about few yards to a mile or even more than that.
+1. The main difference between a hurricane and a tornado is that Hurricane is basically a cyclone that is categorized as tropical and has a sustained amount of wind that ranges from 74 mph, while a tornado can be defined as a rotating column of air having a wide range of width that can go from about few yards to a mile or even more than that.

-2. The locations of a hurricane are- North atlantic ocean, north east pacific ocean, south pacific ocean, and near the tropical zones While Tornados have no specific place of occurrence they have been spotted in all continents except for the Antarctica.
+2. The locations of a hurricane are- The North Atlantic Ocean, the Northeast pacific ocean, the south pacific ocean, and the tropical zones.
+While Tornados have no specific place of occurrence, they have been spotted on all continents except for Antarctica.

-3. The caribbean sea is the most affected area with hurricanes while for tornado the most affected area is Mid-western U.S.
+3. The Caribbean Sea is the most affected area by hurricanes, while for tornadoes, the most affected area is Mid-western U.S.

-4. The form of precipitations for hurricane is Rain while for tornado its-Rain, hail, and sleet.
+4. The form of precipitation for a hurricane is Rain, while for a tornado its-Rain, hail, and sleet.

-5. Characteristics of a hurricane include-Heavy winds, storms, lot of rain or even flood, and tornadoes too while for tornadoes its- Heavy rain, strong winds, large amount of hailing, lighting-from cloud to the ground.
+5. Characteristics of a hurricane include-Heavy winds, storms, a lot of rain or even flood, and tornadoes too, while tornadoes- Heavy rain, strong winds, a large amount of hailing, and lighting from clouds to the ground.

 Difference Between Hurricane and Tornado